Desingularizing positive scalar curvature 4-manifolds: Introduction and Main Results

 where the supremum is taken over all conformal classes $C$ of smooth Riemannian metrics on $M$ and $R_{\tilde{g}}$ denotes the scalar curvature of $\tilde{g}$.
 This diffeomorphism invariant has a long and rich history.
 Its relevance to our present discussion: $\sigma(M)>0$ if and only if $M$ admits a psc metric.
 The following conjecture of Schoen originally appeared in \cite{LM}. \begin{conjecture}\cite{LM} Let $M^n$ be a closed manifold with $\sigma(M)\leq0$ and let $S\subset M$ be a smooth, closed, embedded submanifold of codimension at least $3$.
 If $g$ is an $L_E^\infty(M)\cap C^\infty(M\setminus S)$ metric with $R_g\geq0$ on $M\setminus S$, then $g$ extends smoothly to a Ricci-flat metric on $M$. \end{conjecture} Notice that a metric $g\in L_E^\infty(M)\cap C^\infty(M\setminus S)$ may have unbounded curvature.
 Li-Mantoulidis have confirmed Conjecture \ref{con:schoen} in dimension $3$ \cite[Theorem 1.4]{LM}.

-In Corollary A, we make additional progress on Conjecture \ref{con:schoen} by applying our main desingularization result, described in Theorem A. For a manifold $M$, we call a subset $S\subset M$ a {\em{smoothly embedded finite $1$-complex}} if it is the image of a finite collection of smooth embeddings of points, circles, and line segments.
-We emphasize that our interest is in metric singularities and all manifolds we consider are assumed to be smooth. \begin{theoremA} Let $M^4$ be a closed oriented $4$-manifold and let $S\subset M$ be a smoothly embedded finite $1$-complex.
+In Corollary A, we make additional progress on Conjecture \ref{con:schoen} by applying our main desingularization result, described in Theorem A. For a $4$-manifold $M^4$, we call a subset $S\subset M$ a {\emph{tolerable singular set}} if it is the image of a finite collection of smooth and disjoint embeddings of circles and points.
+We emphasize that our interest is in {\emph{metric singularities}} and the underlying manifolds we consider are assumed to be smooth. \begin{theoremA} Let $M^4$ be a closed oriented $4$-manifold and let $S\subset M$ be a tolerable singular set.
 Suppose $g$ is an $L^\infty_E(M)\cap C^{\infty}(M\setminus S)$ metric with $R_g>0$ on $M\setminus S$.
 Then there exists a smooth closed oriented psc manifold $(\overline{M},\overline{g})$ with a degree-$1$ map $F:\overline{M}\to M$.
 Moreover, there is a neighborhood $U\subset M$, containing and retracting onto $S$, so that $F|_{\overline{M}\setminus F^{-1}(U)}$ is a conformal diffeomorphism. \end{theoremA}

 In Theorem A, we regard $(\overline{M},\overline{g})$ as a desingularization of $(M,g)$, pictured in Figure \ref{f:theoremA}.
-In general, $\overline{M}$ is diffeomorphic to $M$, possibly having much larger second Betti number.
+In general, $\overline{M}$ is not diffeomorphic to $M$, possibly having much larger second Betti number.
 This is in contrast to \cite{LM}, where Li-Mantoulidis show that point singularities in $3$-manifolds may be desingularized without changing the underlying manifold's topology.
 While we cannot show that this change in topology is necessary, one can regard this feature of our construction as a reflection of the added topological complexities one encounters in dimension $4$.